To lose weight after C-section

 So, six weeks after the C-section, when I felt ready to do a bit of exercise which is walking, I set myself a target to lose weight at the same time.
 I was not sure how long it would take me to lose weight, but I gave myself 12 months to try.
-I didn’t do fancy diet plan.
-Nor I used gym facility.
+I didn’t do a fancy diet plan.
+Nor I used the gym facility.
 All I did was trying the following:

 - Being kind to myself